openmpf/openmpf-components/python/ClipDetection/README.md

 # Future Research
 * Investigate using the CLIP interrogator for determining text prompts for classification.
 * Investigate methods to automate the generation of text prompts.
-  * [Context Optimization (CoOp)](http://arxiv.org/abs/2109.01134) and [Conditional Context Optimization (CoCoOp)](http://arxiv.org/abs/2203.05557) models a prompt's context as a set of learnable vectors that can be optimized for the classes you're looking for, with CoCoOp improving on CoOp's ability in classifying to classes unseen by CoOp in training.
+  * [Context Optimization (CoOp)](http://arxiv.org/abs/2109.01134) and [Conditional Context Optimization (CoCoOp)](http://arxiv.org/abs/2203.05557) model a prompt's context as a set of learnable vectors that can be optimized for the classes you're looking for, with CoCoOp improving on CoOp's ability in classifying to classes unseen by CoOp in training.

 # Known Issues